by Mike Ratliff

 In John 5:18-29 Jesus makes clear His deity and what that means as far as His authority in the Kingdom of God.
 He also makes it clear that those He came to save are spiritually dead just like all men, but there is a difference.
 They hear His voice, believe the Gospel, and are saved while the rest of humanity remain in their sins and go into judgment.

-διὰ τοῦτο οὖν μᾶλλον ἐζήτουν αὐτὸν οἱ Ἰουδαῖοι ἀποκτεῖναι, ὅτι οὐ μόνον ἔλυεν τὸ σάββατον, ἀλλὰ καὶ πατέρα ἴδιον ἔλεγεν τὸν θεὸν ἴσον ἑαυτὸν ποιῶν τῷ θεῷ.
-(John 5:18 NA27)
+18 διὰ τοῦτο οὖν μᾶλλον ἐζήτουν αὐτὸν οἱ Ἰουδαῖοι ἀποκτεῖναι, ὅτι οὐ μόνον ἔλυεν τὸ σάββατον, ἀλλὰ καὶ πατέρα ἴδιον ἔλεγεν τὸν θεὸν ἴσον ἑαυτὸν ποιῶν τῷ θεῷ.
+John 5:18 (NA28)

-Because of this therefore the Jews were all the more seeking to kill Him because not only was He breaking the Sabbath, but He was also saying God was His Father, making Himself equal to God. (a personal translation of John 5:18 from the NA27 Greek text)
+18 Because of this therefore the Jews were all the more seeking to kill Him because not only was He breaking the Sabbath, but He was also saying God was His Father, making Himself equal to God.
+John 5:18 (translated from the NA28 Greek text)

 All genuine Christians can and should claim God to be their Father, but this is not what Jesus was doing.
 He was claiming to be equal to God in His nature and in every way, yet who related to God in a Father-Son relationship.
 If Jesus was not God then this was indeed blasphemy.
 Those who claim Jesus never claimed to be God are ignoring passages like this one.